How CBT Redefined Our Understanding of Psychology

 image

-Our goal in this section is to explain why there was a need for this method and what alternatives exist.
+Our main goal in this section is to show why this method came about and what alternatives existed.

-The story begins in the 1960s, when young psychoanalyst Aaron Beck laid the foundations of CBT.
+Our story starts in the 1960s, when a young psychoanalyst named Aaron Beck established the foundations of CBT.

-Psychoanalysis focuses on unconscious conflicts, childhood traumas, and their impact on an individual's current behavior.
+Psychoanalysis focuses on unconscious conflicts, childhood traumas, and how they shape a person’s current behavior.

 More content in our app